Paul’s Prayer … and Mine

 I’ve Got Your Back

-When we want to accomplish something big, it takes a team.
+It takes a team to get something big accomplished.
 One person can only do what one person can get done.

 I have discovered when a group of people join energy and brainpower to tackle a goal together, their efforts are multiplied and good things happen.
+Have you experienced this?
 I’ve seen big successes roll in when a team of people are engaged, committed to working together and helping each other achieve a goal.

 And when God is involved I have seen a supernatural factor come into play that is truly astounding to witness.
 Projects turn out much better than planned.
 Blessings pile up.
 We see our faith growing as, together, we experience the power of God in our lives.